15 May 2019 - 15 May 2019

 Why should you attend?

 The use of technology has become a significant component of many safeguarding issues.
 Child sexual exploitation, radicalisation and sexual predation; technology often provides the platform that facilitates harm.
 Online safety, including cyberbulling and sexting are key areas which all staff, but particularly pastoral staff and members of SMT/SLT should be focusing on as recommended by the DfE.

 An effective approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.

-- Update on the latest trends and developments in online safety
+10:35 Session 1 – Update on latest trends and developments in online safety

-- Internet safety strategy and UKCCIS Framework, Education for a connected world: a framework to equip children and young people for digital life
+11:45 Session 2 – Internet Safety Strategy and UKCCIS Framework – Education for a connected world – a framework to equip children and young people for digital life

 Speaker: Karl Hopwood